holmbergjonas/skystate/docs/specification_addition.md

         If client < Minimum: Backend short-circuits with 426 Upgrade Required.
 The SDK catches this and throws a fatal error, halting all sync/polling.

         If client >= Minimum but < Deprecated: Backend processes normally but attaches a Warning: 299 HTTP header.
 The SDK catches this and logs a warning to the developer's console.

+# Default config

+To make a "default config" work across V1 (Remote Config), V2 (User State), and V3 (Session State), you need to treat the default as the "Base Layer" of a state sandwich.

+The "Init Failure" scenario is critical because if the SDK can't hit the API on the first try, the app needs something to render.
+Here is the technically crisp way to handle this for all three:
+🛠️ The Implementation: The InitialState Bundle

+Instead of the developer just passing a projectId, they provide a local JSON object (or a path to one) during SDK initialization.
+1. V1 (Project/Remote Config)

+    Source: CLI pulls from API (skystate pull).

+    Behavior: This is the hard fallback.
+If the network is down or the API returns a 404/500, the SDK returns the values from this local JSON.

+    UX: The app works immediately.
+Feature flags default to whatever was "pulled" last by the dev.

+2. V2 (User State)

+    Source: Developer-defined "New User Template."

+    Behavior: This is the seed data.
+When a new user logs in (Firebase Auth), the backend checks if they have a state record.
+If not, it uses this template to create one.

+    Client Side: If the SDK fails to fetch the user state on init, it uses this local template so the UI doesn't crash (e.g., inventory: []).

+3. V3 (Session State)

+    Source: Developer-defined "Room/Lobby Template."

+    Behavior: This defines the Starting Conditions of a session.
+When the first person creates a room, this JSON defines the board state, timer, etc.

+    Client Side: While waiting to connect to the WebSocket, the UI can optimistically render based on this template.

+🚀 Recommendation: Option 1 (CLI Automation)

+I strongly recommend Option 1 (CLI pulls it from API) for the following reasons:

+    Single Source of Truth: You edit your config in the SkyState Dashboard/CLI, then run skystate pull.
+This generates a skystate.config.json in your project.

+    Type Safety: The CLI can generate TypeScript Types based on that JSON.
+So when the dev calls useProjectConfig('hero.hp'), the IDE knows hp is a number.

+    No "Manual Drift": If a dev creates the file manually (Option 2), they will inevitably forget to update it when they add new flags in the dashboard, leading to crashes when the "fallback" is missing a key.

+How to feed this to Claude:

+    "We are going with Option 1.
+The CLI will provide a pull command to fetch a snapshot of the Project Config (V1) and User/Session Templates (V2/V3) into a local skystate.config.json.
+The SDK must accept this JSON as an initialState argument.
+If the initial network request fails, the SDK must merge this local JSON into the state so the app remains functional."